symsoft/ecc-api-guide/events.md

 }
 ```

-If no events occurs for the specified time-out, the server times out the request and responds with 304:
+If no events occurs for the specified long-polling timeout, the server times out the request and responds with 304:

 ```
 HTTP/1.1 304 Not Modified